Susan Campbell Hall, ground floor

 At the University of Oregon, financial aid is available through graduate teaching and research fellowships (GTFs), training grant stipends, scholarships, work-study, loans, and part-time jobs.
 GTFs are available to qualified graduate students who are enrolled in the Graduate School and who have been admitted to an advanced degree program.
 Inquire at the department for specific application deadlines.
 Fellowship awards are based on the student’s potential as a graduate student.
 All GTFs—research, teaching, and administrative—are represented by the Graduate Teaching Fellows Federation (GTFF), American Federation of Teachers, Local 3544.
 Recruitment and selection follow established published procedures from departments and the provisions of the GTFF contract.
 Details of appointment procedures are available from the departments.
 Reappointment is subject to departmental policy but is always contingent upon making satisfactory progress toward the degree.

 Teaching Fellowships.
 Nearly all the schools and departments award GTFs.
-For 2012–13, minimum-level stipends at 0.49 full-time equivalent (FTE) range from $11,989 to $14,059 for the academic year.
+For 2012–13, minimum-level salaries at 0.49 full-time equivalent (FTE) range from $12,025 to $14,340 for the academic year.
 The minimum appointment is a 0.20 FTE position.
 GTFs must be enrolled in an advanced degree program and must register for and complete a minimum of 9 graduate credits a term.
 Credits earned in audited courses do not count.
-Tuition for up to 16 credits a term, health insurance, and a portion of the fees are paid by the university.
-Failure to complete the minimum of 9 credits a term may nullify an appointment.
+Tuition for up to 16 credits a term, 95 percent of the health insurance premium, and a portion of the fees are paid by the university.
+Failure to enroll for and complete the minimum of 9 credits a term may nullify an appointment.

-Nonnative speakers of English who accept teaching-related GTF positions must submit a score for the Test of English as a Foreign Language (TOEFL) Internet-based test, the Test of Spoken English (TSE), or the Speaking Proficiency English Assessment Kit (SPEAK) to the Graduate School.
+Nonnative speakers of English who accept teaching-related GTF positions must submit a score for the Test of English as a Foreign Language (TOEFL) Internet-based test, the Test of Spoken English (TSE), International English Language Testing System (IELTS), or the Speaking Proficiency English Assessment Kit (SPEAK) to the Graduate School.
 If a score is not submitted before arrival on campus, the student must take the SPEAK test at the University of Oregon before the first term of appointment.

 Individuals scoring less than 26 on the speaking portion of the Internet-based TOEFL or less than 50 on the TSE or SPEAK test must attend language support classes (at no additional charge to the student) and may be limited in the activities they carry out as GTFs.